siberianfox/g2wiki/9-Axis-UVW-Operation.md

 W | 8 | W is a secondary Z axis and moves by the rules of the Z axis

 ### Using UVW Axes
 Motors can be mapped to any of the 9 axes.
-This allows a machine to have as many as sis linear axes that are independent of each other and obey coupled kinematics.
+This allows a machine to have as many as six linear axes that are independent of each other and obey coupled kinematics.

 The primary use case for the UVW axes are to support a secondary 'Z' axis.
 Some machines have two toolheads - One can be operated as Z, the other as W.